Eastwood MIG Welder Accessories Buyers Guide

 Everything That You Will Need For MIG Welding

-The items I recommend getting right away are a welding jacket, helmet, gloves and cart.
-You’ll want a welding jacket to protect you and your clothes from sparks and bright light.
-You’ll need a welding helmet to protect your eyes and face.
-I recommend an auto dimming helmet, which have been the most popular style for years.
-Because they allow you to look through the lens as you prepare to weld rather than having to flip it down right before you strike an arc.
-An Extra Large View helmet is nice because it has a larger viewing area than most helmets, making it good for tight areas.
-We even offer a Panoramic helmet with an awesome 180 degree viewing area.
-Another great feature is that many of our helmets come with True Color Technology which allows you to work with improved clarity, making them great helmets for MIG and TIG welding.
+The items we recommend getting right away are a welding jacket, helmet, gloves and cart.
+These will help prevent both short-term and long-term injury that can occur from operating a welder.
+First and foremost, you'll need a welding helmet to protect your eyes and face.
+We favor an auto-dimming helmet, which has been the most popular style for years.
+This helmet will allow you to look through the lens as you prepare to weld rather than having to flip it down right before you strike an arc.
+An Extra Large View welding helmet is nice because it has a larger viewing area than most helmets, making it good for tight areas.
+We even offer a Panoramic helmet with an awesome 180-degree viewing area to see more of your project at once.
+Another great feature in many Eastwood welding helmets is True Color Technology.
+This makes the colors you see through the lens more realistic, which allows you to work with improved clarity, making them great helmets for MIG and TIG welding.

 You'll also want a nice, comfortable set of welding gloves to protect your hands.
 We offer a few styles and thicknesses for different users.
 If you're doing a lot of continuous welding, you will probably want a thicker pair because there will likely be more heat.
 Thinner gloves are more flexible on the whole and should work just fine if your welder has a shorter duty cycle.
 Just grab the pair that meets your needs.
 In addition, you'll want a sturdy welding jacket to protect you and your clothes from sparks and bright light.
 Our jackets have a long-lasting treatment that makes them both flame- and mildew-resistant.